Venice and Tuscany – Battle between two Italian destinations!

 So you’ve decided that Italy is the place for you.
 The country is so varied that it can be hard to decide which region to visit and very tempting to see it all at once.
 We’d suggest setting your sights on one region and getting to know it really well.
 Two very inspiring but different locations are the regions we go to on our painting holidays: Venice and Tuscany.
 Here is a quick guide comparing the differences between the two regions.

 Venice and the surrounding region offers the best of both worlds.
 The city of Venice offers a unique landscape of iconic canals while a short train journey can take you straight from the busy city centre to the town of Belluno which offers stunning views of the Dolomites.

-In Tuscany, you can expect to find the rolling hills and long lines of olive groves you have seen countless times in travel brochures.
-The region of course offers rustic towns and cities such as Florence, but the countryside on offer is the perfect place for a relaxed, slow paced Italian lifestyle.
+In Tuscany, you can expect to find the rolling hills you have seen countless times in travel brochures.
+This is the biggest difference between Venice and Tuscany.
+The Tuscan region offers rustic towns and cities such as Florence, but the countryside on offer is the perfect place for a relaxed, slow paced Italian lifestyle…

 Tuscany has a few historical cities to offer.
-Tick off the bucket list and visit the leaning tower in Pisa, discover the great artworks of Da Vinci in Florence’s Uffizi Gallery and explore the medieval town of San Gimignano.
-Time your visit right and you can enjoy the Medieval Harvest Festival which involves some great games and events such as tug of war, archery and jousting.
+Tick off the bucket list and visit the leaning tower in Pisa.
+Discover the great artworks of Da Vinci in Florence’s Uffizi Gallery and explore the mediaeval town of San Gimignano.
+Time your visit right and you can enjoy the Medieval Harvest Festival.
+It involves some great games and events such as tug of war, archery and jousting.